 Since 2014, he is also affiliated with the Karolinska Institutet in Stockholm, Sweden (SUN project, 0.1fte).

-Since 2015, he is also affiliated with the Broad Institute at the Massachusetts Institute of Technology (MIT) in Boston, USA (SYNGO project, 0.1fte).
+Since 2015, he coordinates together with prof. A.B.
+Smit the SYNGO project in collaboration with the Broad Institute at the Massachusetts Institute of Technology (MIT) in Boston, USA

 Matthijs Verhage was co-founder and vice chair of the Dutch NeuroBsik Mouse Phenomics consortium, partner of the European research consortium EU-Synapse, vice chair of the consortia EuroSpin and SynSys and is founder and vice chair of the recently awarded H2020 consortium COSYN.